maxmaccari/cashtrail/README.md

 ### Prerequisites

 You will need to have Erlang 21.0+ and Elixir 1.7+ installed to continue.
-You can have the installation instructions on the [official elixir](https://elixir-lang.org/install.html).
+You can have the installation instructions on the [official elixir website](https://elixir-lang.org/install.html).

 After install elixir, you can enter the following command to check the version: